diffkemp/diffkemp/README.md

 pairwise and prints syntactic diffs (thanks to the `--syntax-diff` option) of functions that are semantically different.

+The diffs are stored in separate files (one file for each compared function that is different) in a newly created directory.
+The name of the directory can be specified using the `-o` option, otherwise it is generated automatically.
+Using the `--stdout` option causes the diffs to be printed to standard output.

 Note: if `FUNCTION_LIST` contains any symbols other than functions (e.g. global variables), they will be ignored.